Skip to content

 actuatorconfiguration

 Some actuators expose parameters that can be configured.
-For these actuators an actuatorconfiguration resource define a particular set of values for these parameters.
-When creating an operation resource you can then optionally specify the actuatorconfiguration resources to retrieve to configure the actuators used in the operation.
+For these actuators an actuatorconfiguration resource defines a particular set of values for these parameters.
+When creating an operation resource you can then optionally specify the identifiers of actuatorconfiguration resources that should be used to configure the actuators used in the operation.

 Info